 FIDH - International Federation for Human Rights

-its member organization for Burma
+and its member organization in Burma

 Alternative ASEAN Network on Burma (ALTSEAN-Burma)